‘Calamari’ aka squid pasta

 pasta1

-Opening just in time for 7 hungry tourists walking by to enjoy lunch, we were led to the back patio garden to enjoy a warm spring day.
+Opening just in time for 7 hungry tourists walking by to enjoy lunch, we lucky visitors were led to the back patio garden of this place, by a friendly staff member, to enjoy a warm spring day and some Tuscan lunch.
 After some refreshing wine the group chose a number of various items that can be seen above.
 All were incredible tasting.
-If you are unsure which place to eat while visiting Volterra, Italy then decide to eat at Restaurante Enoteca del Duca.
-Luckily, The Dude of Food and friends chose to go in and it was one of the best decisions ever!
+If you are unsure which place to eat while visiting Volterra then decide to eat at Restaurante Enoteca del Duca.
+Luckily, The Dude of Food and friends chose to go here and it was one of the best decisions ever!

 When in Florence the Dude of Food loves Bar Porta Al Prato.